Table Mp01: Ten useful watershed conservation principles

-- For the watershed conservation approach to work, there must be widespread recognition that social, economic, and environmental values are compatible.
+- For watershed conservation approach to work, there must be widespread recognition that social, economic, and environmental values are compatible.

 - Leadership is critical in the watershed approach to conservation.